 Splitting Title Or Splitting Hairs

-Our Commercial Property team are frequently asked about the merits of splitting an existing freehold title.
-Paul Oldershaw, Head of Commercial Property, outlines some recent examples from our clients and how we can help.
+Our expert Property team are frequently asked about the merits of splitting an existing freehold title.
+Here we outline some recent examples from our clients and how we can help.

 Some common reasons clients come to us for advice about splitting titles are: